tueran/Beacon/README.md

 Beacon.js contains the following functions:

-    addRegion - Add a region to moitoring removeRegion - Remove a region from monitoring setHost - sets the Host form the call url from outside setToken - sets the user toker from outside getWatchedRegionIds - Returns a list of currently monitored region identifiers.
+    addBeacon - Add a region to moitoring removeBeacon - Remove a region from monitoring setHost - sets the Host form the call url from outside setToken - sets the user toker from outside getWatchedBeaconIds - Returns a list of currently monitored region identifiers.